LowellInstruments/ddh_new/docs/source/hw-access.rst

     $ parallel-ssh -h phosts.txt -i "uptime"

 If you did not set SSH public key authentication, you can use ``parallel-ssh`` as follows.
 The -A flag asks for a password.
 The -P flag prints immediately.
-You can also test -i flag.
+You can also try -i flag.

 .. code:: bash